-Sasha has shared in honors including the George Polk Award, the Investigative Reporters & Editors award, the Barlett & Steele Award and the Overseas Press Club award.
+Sasha has shared in honors including the George Polk Award, the Investigative Reporters & Editors award, the Barlett & Steele Gold Award and the Overseas Press Club award.
 He holds a dual masters degree in journalism and international affairs from Columbia University.